Cargo Shipment Assistance

 - Ocean transportation intermediaries (including non-vessel-operating common carriers and ocean freight forwarders)

-Matters beyond the Commission’s jurisdiction may be referred to a more suitable governmental or private agency, or returned to the complainant.
+Matters beyond the Commission’s jurisdiction will be returned to the complainant and may suggest a more suitable governmental or private agency.

 Often, CADRS is able to help solve the shipping problem.
 In some cases, matters remain unresolved and proceed to litigation.
 In general, however, CADRS efforts help the parties understand and clarify the issues in a dispute.

 - Locate cargo and advise how to secure release and delivery

 - Identify the cause of a hold or lien

 - Communicate with an OTI, VOCC, MTO and others that have failed to respond

 - Issues involving equipment availability, charges not previously negotiated, …

 - Whether certain actions comply with the FMC’s regulations

 - Failure to reach agreement with a common carrier regarding a service contract or negotiated rate agreement or negotiated service arrangement